TaylorVellios/Spotify_and_the_Billboard_100/README.md

 </br>

 # Overview:
-For every song provided by Spotify's streaming service, there is an audio analysis system that attempts to quantify (7) specific musical qualities of a song along with its Tempo and Loudness.</br></br>
+For every song provided by Spotify's streaming service, there is an audio analysis system that attempts to quantify (7) specific musical qualities of that song along with its Tempo and Loudness.</br></br>
 The Musical Qualities and Their Descriptions:
 ### Danceability
 How suitable a track is for dancing based on a combination of musical elements including tempo, rhythm stability, beat strength, and overall regularity.</br>